Built for Routing and Remote Access

 CertKit issues the SSTP certificate via delegated DNS validation, then the agent handles the hash, the binding, and the restart as one verified step.
 There is no ACME client on the server and no registry surgery on your renewal calendar.

 The Remote Access role that powers RRAS is the same engine underneath Always On VPN and DirectAccess, each just layers its own configuration and certificate model on top.
-CertKit automates the public certificate across all three, plus IIS, Exchange, and AD FS, from a single account.
+CertKit automates the public certificate across all three, plus IIS, Exchange, AD FS, and Remote Desktop Gateway, from a single account.

 Free 90-day trial.
 No credit card required.
 Direct access to our engineering team to get you set up.